Snowmobiler Counts Blessings As Stranger Finds Him Buried: 'Help Me!'

 All involved agree the solution isn’t to avoid riding, but to learn from the experience.

-After searching frantically for his friend, McCarty shared three takeaways McGinn agrees with:MORE NEWS: Littleton Couple & Neighbors Support Voting For A Change To HOA's Flag Policy
+After searching frantically for his friend, McCarty shared three takeaways McGinn agrees with:MORE NEWS: Full In-Person Learning Could Be Coming Back Soon In Douglas County Middle And High Schools

 - Communication is absolutely important.
 Make a precise plan, asses the terrain and make sure riding partners know of the plan.
 In the event of separation there is a call to action.